SAP-samples/teched2023-DA260/exercises/ex1/README.md

     You can now see the data that was replicated from SAP S/4HANA CDS View containing Sales order information on the bottom of your screen.

 **This concludes the Exercise 1 where the objective is to replicate data from SAP S/4HANA source into SAP Datasphere.**

+Note: If Replication flow fails, Please follow these steps to create local tables with import csn or import csv which are placed in the ex1 folder.
+1. Import csn to import the meta data of table.
+2. upload the given csv to load the data in the table

 Pleae click here to continue with [Exercise 2 - Transforming data using Transformation Flows in SAP Datasphere](../ex2/)